A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 Expect it to come to $200 to $300 per side.

-Rear shock absorbers should be more affordable.
-The parts might cost a comparable amount, but they’re generally simpler to attach since there’s no strut involved.
+Rear shock absorbers should be more economical.
+The parts might cost a comparable amount, but they’re generally simpler to install since there’s no strut involved.

 Wishbone/Suspension Arm Replacement Cost